kaixianfan22-debug/ENVI5809-GROUP-6-PROJECT-/README.md

 4. **Forecasting:**
    Can models trained on 2010–2018 ZC data forecast occupancy for 2019–2023 and outperform persistence and seasonal-naïve baselines?

+### Additional Exploratory Test
+Beyond the core questions, a **sediment-type analysis** was conducted to examine whether substrate composition (sand, mud, mixed) might influence ZC occupancy patterns across sites.
+This sediment comparison is treated as a supporting test to complement the main environmental and biotic analyses.

 ---

 ## Datasets